 Houses are advertised locally, and asking around in restaurants, bars, and even locals in the street can point you in right direction to securing a small house.
 You can estimate costs in the region of £100 – £150 a month for something off the beach and with a few more home comforts than a beach shack for your stay.
 Internet is sometimes included in the price, and the earlier you can get here will give you more options.

-Not that going out is expensive, as we have had movie nights at a few restaurants where they show the latest blockbuster whilst eating a Pad Thai with a couple of beers for 2 for about £4.
-There are also nightly entertainment options, and one we visited was at an open-mike event where musicians have congregated from across the region to entertain at a local venue.
-The entrance is free and we arrived at 8pm and left at 1am, and cost around 700 rupees (£7).
-Even though I had consumed a few beers, it still wasn’t enough to get me up to perform, especially as I’m not rock star material and get worse on the guitar after a few.
+Not that going out is expensive.
+We have visited restaurants where they show the latest blockbuster whilst eating dinner.
+Add a couple of beers and the evening was £4.
+There are also nightly entertainment options, and one we visited was at an open-mike event.
+Musicians had congregated from across the region to entertain at a local venue.
+The entrance is free and we arrived at 8pm and left at 1am and cost around 700 rupees (£7).
+Even though I had consumed a few beers, it still wasn’t enough to get me up to perform.
+I’m not rock star material and get worse on the guitar after a few.
+More practice required.

 If you require more details, then please drop us a line and we will be glad to answer any questions you have about South Goa.

 Remember to have appropriate travel insurance to cover all eventualities on your travels.
 We use World Nomads insurance for all our adventures.
 You can get a quote through the below link.

 Love Palolem, been their twice, you’re making me jealous seeing your pictures.
 Nice article and info.
 When are you returning to India?